udmire/mimir/docs/sources/operators-guide/configure/about-tenant-ids.md

 ---
-aliases:
-  - /docs/mimir/latest/operators-guide/configuring/about-tenant-ids/
-description: Learn about tenant ID restrictions.
-menuTitle: About tenant IDs
-title: About Grafana Mimir tenant IDs
+title: "About Grafana Mimir tenant IDs"
+menuTitle: "About tenant IDs"
+description: "Learn about tenant ID restrictions."
 weight: 10
 ---

 # About Grafana Mimir tenant IDs

 Within a Grafana Mimir cluster, the tenant ID is the unique identifier of a tenant.
-For information about how Grafana Mimir components use tenant IDs, refer to [Authentication and authorization]({{< relref "../secure/authentication-and-authorization.md" >}}).
+For information about how Grafana Mimir components use tenant IDs, refer to [Authentication and authorization]({{< relref "../securing/authentication-and-authorization.md" >}}).

 ## Restrictions